 Where relationships Begin

 Most relationships begin with a simple greeting offered sincerely.
-It can begin a conversation, which in turn can start a friendship that can powerfully affect both lives.
+It can begin a conversation, which can start a friendship that can powerfully affect both lives.
 We can begin to take the focus off of ourselves and put it on others by:

 - Giving a sincere greeting